Nayan-Chaturvedi/ChaiAurCode/README.md

 - we can update the value of the user using = equal to
 - We can freeze the object using Object.freeze() to avoid the further update
 - To define Symbol, we use square bracket [], it says I am a symbol
-- Function can be treated as a varaible in javascript
+- Function can be treated as a variable in JavaScript
-- We can get the reference if we dont give paranthesis in function call with object, example: JsUser.greeting ➜ [Function (anonymous)]
+- We can get the reference if we don't give parenthesis in function call with object, example: JsUser.greeting ➜ [Function (anonymous)]
 - If we want to reference the same object, then we can use 'this'